-The City of Dallas has also conducted additional public outreach through a public advisory committee which has held several meetings and workshops related to the Master Plan (see Appendix E).
-The alternatives that were analyzed in the previous chapter have been further detailed in these meetings as has the overall future plans for the development of Dallas Executive Airport.
-Based upon input from this committee, the alternatives previously presented are refined into a single development concept for the Master Plan, which is included for presentation in this chapter.
+In the previous chapter, several alternatives were analyzed which explored different options for the future growth and development of Dallas Executive Airport.
+Each alternative provided a unique approach for facility development, and the layouts were presented for the purposes of evaluation.
+Those airport alternatives have been refined into a single development concept for the Master Plan, which is included for presentation in this chapter.
 The following sections will describe, in narrative and graphic form, the recommended development plan for the future use of Dallas Executive Airport.